nikolausj1/trello_display/README.md

-# Trello Display
+# Trello List on Raspberry Pi
 ![Trello Display Application Screenshot Collage](assets/list_undo_flow.png)

-A Python application that displays Trello cards from a specific list on a screen.
+A Python application that displays your Trello to-do list on a Raspberry Pi screen.
 Perfect for keeping track of tasks on a dedicated display.

 ## Features